fabriziogiordano/policy/dmca-policy.md

 - Email: [dmca@vimeo.com](mailto:dmca@vimeo.com)
 - Offline: [VIMEO's Copyright Agent](#offline)

 Please note that we will send any complete counter-notifications we receive to the person who submitted the original DMCA notice.
 That person may elect to file a lawsuit against you for copyright infringement.
 If we do not receive notice that a lawsuit has been filed within ten (10) business days after we provide notice of your counter-notification, we will restore the removed materials.
 Until that time, your materials will remain removed.
+We will provide a copy of the original DMCA takedown notice upon request.

 Repeat Infringer Policy
 -----------------------